astroDimitrios/Fortran/9_Modules/README.md

 ! two reals and an array of undetermined size.
 !
 Define the + operator for this type.
 !
 Write a main program that uses the module,
-! creates two of this type, and adds them.
+! creates two of this type, and add them.